anyoptimization/pymoo/docs/source/interface/result.md

 ```

 We have made this design decision, because an infeasible solution can often not be considered as a solution
 of the optimization problem.
-Therefore, having a solution equals to `None` indicates the fact no feasible solution has been found.
+Therefore, having a solution equals to `None` indicates the fact that no feasible solution has been found.

 +++